 Yap is a world-class location for diving with reef sharks.
-Thanks to our healthy shark stocks, encounters with the three most common species, – Grey Reef Shark, Blacktip Reef Shark, Whitetip Reef Shark, are almost guaranteed during a one week stay.
-In fact, those shark species had been seen on almost every dive site around the island.
+Thanks to our healthy shark stocks, encounters with the three most common species, – Grey Reef Shark, Blacktip Reef Shark, Whitetip Reef Shark, are guaranteed during a dive package.
+In fact, reef sharks are encountered on almost every dive site.

-Manta Ray Bay makes your Shark Day happpen
+Manta Ray Bay makes your Shark Day happen

 With more than two decades of professional shark diving under the belt, Yap Divers will do the best to ensure you will enjoy your encounters with the gracious “tigers of the sea.”
 Apart from the Whitetip Reef Shark, who can often be observed resting on the bottom of the reef, most encounters will begin with an animal passing below or in front of you in the open water.
 Depending on the interest of the shark it will either leave the scene, or come closer to investigate you.
 Usually, a distance of three meters is sufficient for most sharks to make use of their sensing organs, the “Ampullae of Lorenzini” and “lateral line.”
 However, it is always possible that a shark approaches you at a closer distance, which is NO reason to feel threatened.